Geometry- and topology-controlled synchronization phase transition on manifolds: Introduction

-Our analysis yields three main conclusions and Fig. \ref{Fig-intro-framework} summarizes how these conclusions are connected within a unified picture.
-First, for a fixed embedding and order-parameter sector, the manifold geometry controls the linear instability threshold of the incoherent state.
-In the linearized response equation for the order-parameter perturbation $\delta_{r}$, the averaged tangent projection of the chosen embedding sector determines the coefficient $\kappa\left(M\right)$, and this coefficient fixes the critical coupling $K_{c}$ at which the incoherent state first loses linear stability.
-Second, the manifold topology controls which local phase transition scenarios are allowed.
-In the cubic term of the one-mode reduced amplitude equation, the Euler characteristic \cite{Milnor1997DifferentiableViewpoint} constrains the sign-accessibility of the cubic coefficient.
-Under the locality conditions of Appendix \ref{Appendix-D} and the sign condition stated in Appendix \ref{Appendix-E}, topology does not allow generic continuous or tricritical phase transitions to occur when $\chi\left(M\right)\neq 0$, and it imposes a non-zero net defect charge on the onset texture.
-If the additional local stabilization condition $\Lambda_{5}>0$ also holds in that nonzero-Euler class, topology further selects a discontinuous transition.
-When $\chi\left(M\right)=0$, topology does not impose that obstruction, so continuous, discontinuous, and tricritical local branches all remain allowed.
-Here the sign condition means that the local cubic density near each isolated zero of the critical tangent field contributes with the opposite sign of the local index and with a positive weight, while the regular contribution away from the zeros remains smaller than the total indexed contribution.
-Third, these geometric and topological constraints control physical properties that are directly relevant to statistical physics.
-They determine the linear instability threshold, the phase transition type, the possible presence of hysteresis, and the defect content of the incipient ordered texture, and we verify these conclusions on representative manifolds, including hyperspheres, equal even-sphere products, complex Grassmannians, complex projective spaces, flat tori, real Stiefel manifolds, rotation groups, and unitary groups \cite{EdelmanAriasSmith1998SIAM,Harris1992AlgebraicGeometry}.
+Our analysis yields three main conclusions and Table \ref{Table-framework} summarizes how the theoretical framework is built.
+First, the manifold geometry determines the averaged tangent-projection factor $\kappa\left(M\right)$.
+This factor multiplies the coupling-induced source term in the linearized kinetic equation.
+The critical coupling $K_{c}$ is then determined jointly by this geometric factor and by the response of the intrinsic drift fields.
+In scalar reductions where the transport response factorizes as $s_{M}\left(\lambda;h\right)=\kappa\left(M\right)\Xi\left(\lambda;h\right)$, the scalar factor $\Xi\left(\lambda;h\right)$ is the intrinsic-drift response and the critical coupling is $K_{c}=1/\left[\kappa\left(M\right)\Xi\left(0^{+};h\right)\right]$ for $\alpha=0$.
+Second, the manifold topology gives an unconditional defect constraint and a conditional constraint on local phase transition scenarios.
+The unconditional statement is the Poincar\'e-Hopf relation: the total index of the zeros of the critical tangent field equals the Euler characteristic \cite{Milnor1997DifferentiableViewpoint}, so a non-zero Euler characteristic imposes a non-zero net defect charge on the critical texture.
+The phase transition statement additionally uses the locality conditions of Appendix \ref{Appendix-D} and the sign condition stated in Appendix \ref{Appendix-E}.
+Under those assumptions, a non-zero Euler characteristic gives the cubic sign used in the one-mode normal form; if the stabilizing condition $\Lambda_{5}>0$ also holds, the local transition is discontinuous.
+When $\chi\left(M\right)=0$, the local branch is determined by the normal-form coefficients rather than by the Euler characteristic alone.
+Here the sign condition means that the contribution of neighborhoods of the zeros weighted by their local indices has a definite sign and dominates the remaining part of the cubic density that is not weighted by the indices.
+Third, these geometric, spectral, and topological ingredients control physical properties that are directly relevant to statistical physics.
+They determine the critical coupling for the loss of stability of the incoherent state, the conditional phase transition type, the possible presence of hysteresis, and the defect content of the incipient ordered texture, and we compute these indicators on representative manifolds, including hyperspheres, sphere products, complex Grassmannians, complex projective spaces, flat tori, real Stiefel manifolds, rotation groups, and unitary groups \cite{EdelmanAriasSmith1998SIAM,Harris1992AlgebraicGeometry}.